 1911 Love is never easy, especially when a woman is the object of affection for The Scarecrow.
-Percy MacKaye used Nathaniel Hawthorne's 1852 "Feathertop" as a starting point for this drama, and Edgar Selwyn staged the production.
-Alas, the corn field was blighted after only 23 performances.
+Percy MacKaye uses Nathaniel Hawthorne's 1852 "Feathertop" as a starting point for the drama, and Edgar Selwyn stages the production.
+Alas, the corn field is blighted after only 23 performances.

 1931 Birthday of James Earl Jones, resonant-voiced, two-time Tony Award-winning actor: for The Great White Hope in 1969 and Fences in 1987.
-Broadway appearances include Othello, Les Blancs, A Lesson From Aloes, Of Mice and Men, Paul Robeson, and Driving Miss Daisy.
+Broadway appearances include Othello, Les Blancs, A Lesson From Aloes, Of Mice and Men, Paul Robeson, Driving Miss Daisy, and The Gin Game.
 He's also known for voicing the characters of Mufasa in Disney's film The Lion King and Darth Vader in Star Wars.

 1938 Opening night for One Third of a Nation, a "living newspaper" revue of sketches about life during the Depression, created by the Federal Theatre Project of the WPA.
 It runs 237 performances at the Adelphi Theatre.